-As a military spouse, you may leave positions for a number of reasons.
+As a military spouse, you may leave positions for several reasons.
 Perhaps you need to resign due to a PCS move or maybe you took a job after a PCS that isn't right for you.
 You might have completed your degree and have limited advancement opportunities at your current job.
 Whatever your reasons for giving notice, act professionally, never burn bridges and remember you may be asking your boss or your employer for a reference or a networking contact in the future.
 Before, during and after a resignation, it is important to act professionally and positively about your employment.

 Preparing to quit